3 Ingredient Peanut Butter Cookies are soft and chewy. They are ready to bake before the oven is preheated. Just stir, scoop, and bake.

 Or, this 3-Ingredient Chocolate Peanut Butter Ice Cream is the perfect amount of peanut butter flavor, and speckled chocolate pieces.

 Want something even easier?
 Try my 2-Ingredient Creamy Vanilla Rice Pudding recipe.
 This recipe is so simple it just about cooks itself!
+Or try any of our super simple desserts, there is something for everyone!

 3-Ingredient Peanut Butter Cookies